jeelion22/travel-planner/client/README.md

 ## Contributing

-Contributions are crucial to enhancing the security, reliability, and functionality of ReuniteME.
-Your input can help integrate features such as collaboration with government organizations to verify the identities of Reunite Seekers, ensuring credibility and instant verification through authorized bodies, and partnering with asylums to provide support if individuals are not rescued, prioritizing their privacy and safety.
+Contributions are crucial to enhancing the security, reliability, and functionality of the app.
+Your input can help integrate features and identify bugs and enhance user experience.

 ### Goals of Contributions

-- **Enhanced Security**: Implement measures to protect the privacy and safety of mentally ill and endangered individuals.
+- **Enhanced Security**: Implement measures to protect the privacy and safety of users.
 - **Reliability**: Improve the application's reliability through bug fixes and performance enhancements.
-- **Feature Expansion**: Add new features that facilitate efficient reunification processes and enhance user experience.
+- **Feature Expansion**: Add new features that facilitate efficient processes and enhance user experience.

 ### How You Can Contribute